What Wound Do You Bear?

 The first is the least serious; this is a hurt of the boo-boo variety.
 We all get boo-boos once in a while.
 At any given moment, I usually have a few scratches on my hands or arms from my bad cat, Brutus, who likes to play rough.
 The boo-boos hurt when first inflicted, but quickly fade and are soon forgotten.
 Emotional boo-boos may be the fight that ends with an apology, the unkind word that is said but forgiven, the time you were disappointed but got over it.

 Next we have the type of wound that heals, but leaves a scar.
-I’ve got a good one on my left foot from the time as kid that I accidentally stuck myself with a hatchet (long story) and another on my right hand from when I pledged a fraternity in college (an even longer story).
-The initial pain was intense–however, over time, I healed.
+I've got a good one on my left foot from the time as kid that I accidentally stuck myself with a hatchet (long story) and another on my right hand from when I pledged a fraternity in college (an even longer story).
+The initial pain was intense--however, over time, I healed.
 But a scar formed, and I bear it forever.
-It doesn’t hurt to touch, but I’ll be forever reminded of what gave me that scar.
+It doesn't hurt to touch, but I'll be forever reminded of what gave me that scar.

 Emotional hurts that scar could be the infidelity of a partner, the betrayal by a friend, the abusive relationship, or the terrible things your addicted adult son did.
-The pain has healed, but it has left a scar–it can’t be forgotten.
+The pain has healed, but it has left a scar--it can't be forgotten.

 And finally there is the life-altering type of physical wound.
 The solider who loses a leg in the war.
 The woman who is paralyzed in an accident.
-Nothing will ever be the same for them–the leg will never grow back, she will never walk again.
+Nothing will ever be the same for them--the leg will never grow back, she will never walk again.
 In my experience, life-altering emotional wounds come from a significant loss, such as when a parent loses a child.
-There was life before he died–and then life every day since.
+There was life before he died--and then life every day since.

 However, just as we wouldn't say to that solider or that paraplegic, "Just lay on the couch for the rest of your life," we wouldn't let someone who has a life-altering emotional wound wither up and wait to die.
 We would expect the solider to do the best he can with a prosthetic limb; we would teach the paralyzed woman to use a wheelchair.